One Stop Systems Breakfast Event

 7:30 AM – 8:00 AM: Registration and Check-In

 Introducing Magma, a division of One Stop Systems

-Steve Cooper and Randy Jones will discuss the merger between One Stop Systems and Magma.
+Steve Cooper will discuss the merger between One Stop Systems and Magma.
 Both companies are market leaders in PCIe expansion technology used to create high-end compute accelerators and flash storage arrays.
 Together they become a dominant technology leader of PCIe expansion appliances.

 8:20 AM – 8:40 AM: Tim Miller

-Flash appliances have increasingly replaced traditional spinning disks in environments ranging from mobile devices to data-centers and defense vehicles.
+Flash appliances have increasingly replaced traditional spinning disks in environments ranging from mobile devices to datacenters and defense vehicles.
 To many, the transition to an all-flash appliance becomes a simple replacement of 2.5” HDDs with 2.5” SSD using the same hardware infrastructure and software tools originally optimized for the HDD.
-The OSS approach optimizes the hardware for the environment and optimizes the software for the application in the Flash Storage Array for Networks product line (FSAn).
-This hardware and software optimization in the FSAn product line provides the best ROI in any environment by minimizing hardware and license costs through advance array-level optimizations while maximizing the utilization of the flash array through VSI and VDI application support.
-This talk walks you through the FSAn features and innovations in hardware and software that allow it to scale from 25TB in 2U up to 1PB in 16U.
+The OSS approach optimizes the hardware for the environment and optimizes the software for the application using 3 product lines.
+The Storage Box (SB) provides direct attached 2.5” NVMe support and software transparency for large datasets to an existing server.
+The Flash Storage Array (FSAe) product line provides direct attached, high-density PCIe NVMe connectivity for the largest data sets at the highest speeds.
+The Flash Storage Array for Networks product line (FSAn) provides optimized hardware and advanced flash software for the best ROI in any environment by minimizing hardware, support and license costs.
+This talk walks you through the SB, FSAe and FSAn features and innovations in hardware and software that allow it to scale from 3TB in 1U up to 1PB in 16U.

 9:20 AM – 9:30 AM: Q&A